-[G] Credit Cards: Misrepresentations [People v.
-Applied Card Systems, Inc. cxciii (misrepresenting the availability of certain pre-approved credit limits; "solicitations were misleading...because a reasonable consumer was led to believe that by signing up for the program, he or she would be protected in case of an income loss due to the conditions described "), mod'd $\ensuremath{\mathsf{In}}$ People v.
-Applied Card Systems, Inc. cxciv (the Attorney General alleged that Cross Country Bank (CCB), a purveyor of credit cards to "consumers in the 'subprime 'credit market "... " had misrepresented the credit limits that subprime consumers could obtain and that it failed to disclose the effect that its origination and annual fees would have on the amount of initially available credit ".
+- [F.3] Mortgage Brokers: Licensing [Dell'Olio v.
+Law Office of Charles S. Spinardi PC, New York Law Journal, Feb.
+16, 2011, p.
+25, col. 1 (N.Y.
+Civ.)("Defendant was performing non-legal services in regard to the modification of claimant's mortgage, it was not incidental to the rendering of legal services, it was the principal function for which he was retained.
+As such, he was required to be licensed by the Banking Department as a mortgage banker or mortgage broker.
+The failure to be properly licensed requires the defendant to refund the fees the claimant paid to him")]. - Systems, Inc. ccxxxvii (misrepresenting the availability of certain pre-approved credit limits; solicitations were misleading...because a reasonable consumer was led to believe that by signing up for the program, he or she would be protected in case of an income loss due to the conditions described), mod'd In People v.
+Applied Card Systems, Inc. ccxxxviii (the Attorney General alleged that Cross Country Bank (CCB), a purveyor of credit cards to consumers in the subprime credit market ... had misrepresented the credit limits that subprime consumers could obtain and that it failed to disclose the effect that its origination and annual fees would have on the amount of initially available credit .
 On respondent's motion to dismiss based upon preemption by Truth in Lending Act (TILA) the Court held that "Congress also made clear that, even when enforcing the TILA disclosure requirements, states could us their unfair and deceptive trade practices acts tp 'requir[e] or obtain[] the requirements of a specific disclosure beyond those specified...Congress only intended the (Fair Credit and Charge Card Disclosure Act) to preempt a specific set of state credit card disclosure laws, not states' general unfair trade practices acts "); People v.
-Telehublink cxcv (" telemarketers told prospective customers that they were preapproved for a credit card and they could receive a low-interest credit card for an advance fee of approximately \$220.
+Telehublink ccxxxix (" telemarketers told prospective customers that they were preapproved for a credit card and they could receive a low-interest credit card for an advance fee of approximately \$220.
 Instead of a credit card, however, consumers who paid the fee received credit card applications, discount coupons, a merchandise catalog and a credit repaid manual "); Sims v.
-First Consumers National Bank^{cxcvi}, ("The gist of plaintiffs' deceptive practices claim is that the typeface and location of the fee disclosures, combined with high-pressure advertising, amounted to consumer conduct that was deceptive or misleading "); Broder v.
-MBNA Corporation^{cxcvii} (credit card company misrepresented the application of its low introductory annual percentage rate to cash advances)].
+First Consumers National Bank ccx1, (" The gist of plaintiffs' deceptive practices claim is that the typeface and location of the fee disclosures, combined with highpressure advertising, amounted to consumer conduct that was deceptive or misleading "); Broder v.
+MBNA Corporation cox1i (credit card company misrepresented the application of its low introductory annual percentage rate to cash advances)].